 The course is a combination video course (5+ hours of OA training) and a 100+ page ebook.
 The videos and book both share the exact same content (so you can pick the format you most like to learn from).
 The course also comes with six time-saving and money-making bonuses all at no additional charge!

-Use the code ONLINE25 and we’ll take $25 off the cost of the OA course (limited-time coupon code).
+As a Podcast Perk use the code ONLINE25 and we’ll take $25 off the cost of the OA course (limited-time coupon code).

 Episode 31 Transcript: